 Alex, still reeling from the sudden rush of stress chemicals and the state of fight or flight, was unable to enjoy the moment.

 While Martin’s experience of this event caused his subconscious to interpret it as meaning that dogs are fun and people friendly; Alex’s experience of the same event caused his subconscious to register danger.

-It connected the pushchair with danger.
-This “evidence” filed by his subconscious caused Alex’s body to go into a stress state whenever he was put into the pushchair in future.
+This “evidence” filed by his subconscious caused Alex’s body to go into a stress state whenever he was put into the stroller in future.

 This was purely unconscious, but affected their expressions, tone of voice, and the way they responded to each boy.